Winter weather can cause car accidents in two main ways:

 Other reasons not listed here might also qualify for a lawsuit.
 You can discuss these details with your lawyer.

-Eligible family members generally must file their lawsuit within two years of the decedent’s death, according to Ohio Revised Statutes (ORC) §2125.02.
+The decedent’s personal representative generally must file their lawsuit within two years of the decedent’s death, according to Ohio Revised Statutes (ORC) §2125.02.
 With their lawsuit, they may pursue compensation for funeral and burial expenses, the decedent’s final medical expenses, and varying non-economic damages.
 A law firm representative can discuss what kinds of damages you might be entitled to receive in more detail.

-The Fitch Law Firm LLC Wants to Help You with Your Case
+The Fitch Law Firm LLC Wants To Help You With Your Case

 The Next Call You Make